nicolasazrak/caddy-cache/README.md

 For more advanced usages you can use the following parameters:

-- `default_max_age:` Sets the default max age for responses without a `Cache-control` or `Expires` header.
-(Default: 60 seconds)
+- `match_path`: Paths to cache.
+For example `match_path /assets` will cache all successful responses for requests that start with /assets and are not marked as private.
+- `match_header`: Matches responses that have the selected headers.
+For example `match_header Content-Type image/png image/jpg` will cache all successful responses that with content type `image/png` OR `image/jpg`.
+Note that if more than one is specified, anyone that matches will make the response cacheable.
+- `path`: Path where to store the cached responses.
+By default it will use the operating system temp folder.
+- `default_max_age`: Max-age to use for matched responses that do not have an explicit expiration.
+(Default: 5 minutes)
-- `status_header:` Sets a header to add to the response indicating the status.
-It will respond with: skip, miss or hit
+- `status_header`: Sets a header to add to the response indicating the status.
+It will respond with: skip, miss or hit.
+(Default: `X-Cache-Status`)
-- `match:` Sets rules to make responses cacheable, if any matches and the response is cacheable by https://tools.ietf.org/html/rfc7234 then it will be stored.
-Supported options are:
-    - `path`: check if the request starts with this path
-    - `header`: checks if the response contains a header with one of the specified values
-- `storage`: There are two storage engines:
-    - `̀mmap` It stores the files contents in a file in /tmp You can specify where to store the files.
-Keep in mind that it is not persistent.
-Every time the server is restarted the files will be created again.
-    - `memory` It stores the files contents in a byte array in memory

 ```
 caddy.test {
     proxy / yourserver:5000
     cache {
-        match path /assets
+        match_path /assets
-        match header Content-Type image/jpg image/png
+        match_header Content-Type image/jpg image/png
-        default_max_age 10
         status_header X-Cache-Status
+        default_max_age 15m
-        storage mmap /tmp/caddy-cache
+        path /tmp/caddy-cache
     }
 }
 ```